NBKRedSpy/QM_StorageSort/README.md

 # Docs

-Sorts or drops all items in a container.
-By default S sorts and D drops all items.
+Features:
+* Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
+Both default to S.
+* Adds a Drop All hotkey to containers.
+Defaults to D.
-Adds the context menu command "Drop One".
+* Adds the context menu command "Drop One".

 The drop key is useful when dropping gas from barrels in one keystroke.

 The "Drop One" command is useful when dropping a single item from a stack to keep a door open.
 For example, a piece of plastic.

 See the [Configuration](#configuration) section below to change hot keys.